Leith Visitor Guide

-Visitors will discover a rich maritime history that revolved around shipbuilding and fishing, but Leith is now best known as a popular tourist destination thanks to its combination of fashionable bars, award-winning restaurants and attractions including the Royal Yacht Britannia and the Ocean Terminal shopping mall.
+Leith is a historic district in Edinburgh that centres around the Water of Leith, Leith Harbour, and the restaurant-packed Shore.
+While visitors will discover a rich maritime history, Leith is now best known for its combination of fashionable bars, award-winning restaurants, and attractions that include the Royal Yacht Britannia and the Ocean Terminal shopping centre.

 Leith